-Learners could be encouraged to link up with employers to gain first-hand knowledge and experience through visits, work experience and guest speakers from the relevant sub-sector.

-Learners could refer to SkillsActive careers - progression paths for careers in the sub-sector in which they work.
-They could include key roles, eg Sports Development Officer, Classroom Assistant, Outdoor Activity Instructor, Caravan Park Manager and Fitness Instructor.
+Learners could be encouraged to link up with employers to gain first-hand knowledge and experience through visits, work experience and guest speakers from the relevant subsector.
+Learners could refer to the SkillsActive website for career information in the subsector in which they work.

+Reference to key roles, eg

+- Sports Development Officer

+- Classroom Assistant

+- Outdoor Activity Instructor

+- Caravan Park Manager

+- Fitness Instructor.

-Key factors to influence career progression to leadership and management roles and transference from one sector to another can include: experience and personal qualities (eg enthusiasm), commitment, care for others, and a determination to develop and progress with personal/technical and inter-personal skills.
+They could also refer to factors to influence career progression to leadership and management roles and transference from one sector to another.

+Learners could identify experience and personal qualities, eg:

+- enthusiasm

+- commitment

+- · care for others

+- the development of personal/technical and inter-personal skills.

+Types of evidence

+Evidence could include:

+- annotated internet research

+- learner report/notes

+- brochure/leaflet/poster

+- flow chart

-- learner notes from guest speaker
+- · learner notes from guest speaker.

-- Internet research

-- annotated notes

-- poster

-- presentation with Assessor observation.

-Unit 03 Understanding the employing organisation (R/600/1764)
+Unit 03 Understanding the employing organisation (D/600/1735)

-Unit summary This unit covers the knowledge and understanding that employees require concerning:

-the aims, objectives and structure of their organisation the contribution they can make to the organisation's objectives opportunities for professional and career development in the organisation.
+Unit summary This unit covers the knowledge and understanding that employees require concerning: the aims, objectives and structure of their organisation the contribution they can make to the organisation's objectives opportunities for professional and career development in the organisation.

-Credit value 3
+Credit value 2

-Guided learning hours 23
+Guided learning hours 15

-Level 3
+Level 2

 Mandatory/optional Mandatory

-1 understand the structure of their organisation
+1. know the structure of their organisation

-- 1.1 describe the main functions in their organisation - 1.2 describe how the main functions in their organisation are staffed and organised - 1.3 describe the communication channels in their organisation - 1.4 describe the lines of control and accountability in their organisation
+- 1.1 identify the main functions in their organisation - 1.2 describe how the main functions in their organisation are staffed and organised - 1.3 describe lines of reporting in their organisation